db47h/ngaro/README.md

 will check that written values fit in a 32 bit int.
 If not, it will generate an error.

+If for some reason you need a specific cell size, regardless of the target platform's native int size, you can force it by compiling with the tags `ngaro32` or `ngaro64`:

+	go install -tags ngaro32 github.com/db47h/ngaro/cmd/retro

+will force retro to use 32 bits cells, regardless of `GOOS`/`GOARCH`.
+Likewise, the `ngaro64` tag will force 64 bits cells, even on 32 bits targets (it'll be twice as slow though).

 ## Releases

 This project uses [semantic